DongbogamMetahome/Metahome/README.md

 - 👋 Hi, I’m @Metahome2022.
-- 👀 I created HDBTC coins to be used for our services in a metaverse space.
+- 👀 I created HDBTC and META coins to be used for our services in a metaverse space.
 - 🌱 I’m interested in metaverse.
 - 💞️ I’m looking to collaborate on metaverse technology in its practical use for everydaylife. .
 - 📫 How to reach me: